Buyer Database · Production Company · Updated

 Current mandate

 Laika is in active transformation.
-The Oregon-based studio, long defined by its handcrafted stop-motion aesthetic, is repositioning itself as what its leadership describes as a "global storytelling powerhouse," expanding into live action, television, exhibitions, publishing, and CG shorts.
-The strategic priority is four-quadrant, all-audience appeal, with story and emotional impact placed above technique.
-Development lead producer Peter McCown has stated the studio seeks "unique, bold, original stories," with a particular interest in books to adapt and distinctive spec scripts.
-The studio leans toward original material and singular character-driven narratives, though it has not ruled out sequels or existing IP.
+The Oregon-based studio, long defined by its handcrafted stop-motion identity, is repositioning itself as what leadership describes as a "global storytelling powerhouse," expanding into live action, television, exhibitions, publishing, and CG shorts.
+The strategic priority is four-quadrant theatrical event filmmaking: story and emotional impact over animation technique, with broad cultural presence as the explicit goal.
+The studio is turning over "every stone" for impactful stories, actively seeking books to adapt and unique spec scripts.
+It leans toward original material and singular character-driven narratives, though it has not ruled out sequels and is open to existing IP.

-On the production side, the sixth animated feature "Wildwood," based on Colin Meloy's book series, is in final stages of production and set for release next year.
+On the production side, "Wildwood," the studio's sixth animated feature (based on Colin Meloy's book series), is in final stages of production for theatrical release.
 "The Night Gardener" is in development, directed by CEO Travis Knight with screenwriter Bill Dubuque attached.
 Several live-action projects have been greenlit with filmmakers Phil Lord and Christopher Miller, Lulu Wang, and Jon Spaihts attached.
-The live-action division launched in 2023.
-Laika also recently acquired the project "Crumble" (July 2024).
-The studio's first CG short, "ParaNorman: The Thrifting," marks an expansion into that medium in partnership with Passion Pictures.
+A CG short, "ParaNorman: The Thrifting," marks the studio's formal entry into CG alongside its stop-motion heritage.
+The live-action division launched in 2023, and the studio has signaled a deliberate push to increase output frequency so audiences do not have to wait years between projects.

 Signature peaks